govau/design-system-site/content/get-started/create-components/content.md

 **Is it possible to use components that exist to make this?**

 For now we will be keeping it simple and not using any components.
-However we will use the functionality from `core` and in the future we can add the `headings` for the card titles as a dependency.
+However, we will use the functionality from `core` and in the future we can add the `headings` for the card titles as a dependency. s

 **Can we build this component in a way that other products can benefit from it in the future?**